How To Use Disqus

 What is Disqus?

-Disqus is an easy-to-use discussion tool that you’ll use for the “Wonder Board” activity.
-The purpose of the activity is to help brainstorm, discuss, and ultimately select questions that could lead to scientific studies based on what you’ve seen on the cams.
-You’ll be able to post questions, share your thoughts, and provide links to helpful information.
+Disqus is an easy-to-use discussion tool that you’ll use to comment or upvote other comments in any Bird Cams Lab forum.
+On the forums, you’ll be able to post questions, share your thoughts, and provide links to helpful information.
 In this guide, we’ll show you the simple steps for getting started.

 Do I need a Disqus account to participate?